dreamportdev/Osdev-Notes/99_Appendices/E_Debugging.md

 Tui layouts can be switched at any time, or you can return to your regular shell at any time using `tui disable`, or exiting gdb.

-The layouts offer little interaction besides the usual terminal in/out, but can useful for quickly referencing things, or examining exactly what instructions are running.
+The layouts offer little interaction besides the usual terminal in/out, but can be useful for quickly referencing things, or examining exactly what instructions are running.

 If you are using debian, you most-likely need to install the *gdb* package, because by default *gdb-minimal* is being installed, which doesn't contain the TUI.